Keep Your Distance: Land Division With Separation: Introduction

-Our first result is negative: we prove that, when $s>0$, it is impossible to guarantee to each agent a positive fraction of her $1$-out-of-$n$ maximin share.
+After discussing further related work in \Cref{sec:relatedwork} and introducing the definitions and notation in \Cref{sec:prelim}, we prove a general impossibility result in \Cref{sec:impossibility}.
+Specifically, we show that when $s>0$, it is impossible to guarantee to each agent a positive fraction of her $1$-out-of-$n$ maximin share, regardless of the number of agents or the allowed shapes of the pieces.
 Therefore, in the rest of the paper, we focus on an ordinal notion of approximation.
-Specifically, we ask for the smallest value of $k\ge n$ such that we can guarantee each agent her $1$-out-of-$k$ maximin share.
+Specifically, we ask for the smallest value of $k\ge n$ such that we can guarantee each agent her $1$-out-of-$k$ maximin share, meaning that we allow each agent to divide the land into $k$ parts instead of $n$ parts when computing the maximin share.\footnote{This ordinal relaxation of the maximin share was introduced by \citet{Budish11}, who studied the case $k = n+1$.}

-We assume that both the land to be divided and each agent's piece are axes-aligned rectangles.
-If we additionally require that all rectangles (both in agents' maximin partitions and in the final allocation) are \emph{$r$-fat}, i.e., the ratio of the length of the longer side to the length of the shorter side is bounded by a constant $r\ge 1$, then it suffices to set $k=(2\lceil r\rceil+2)n -(3\lceil r\rceil+2)$; in particular, if all land pieces are required to be squares ($r=1$), we obtain $k=4n-5$.
-Without the fatness assumption, the problem is more difficult, and the technique we use for fat rectangles no longer works.
-However, we still obtain a finite approximation: we show that it suffices to set $k=2^{n+2}$, and provide stronger bounds for small values of $n$.
+For our positive results, we make the practically common assumption that both the land to be divided and each agent's piece are axis-aligned rectangles.
+In \Cref{sec:approx}, we show that if all rectangles (both in agents' maximin partitions and in the final allocation) are required to be \emph{$r$-fat}, i.e., the ratio of the length of the longer side to the length of the shorter side is bounded by a constant $r\ge 1$, then it suffices to set $k=(2\lceil r\rceil+2)n -(3\lceil r\rceil+2)$.
+In particular, if all land pieces are required to be squares (i.e., $r=1$), we obtain $k=4n-5$.
+Without the fatness assumption, the problem becomes more difficult, and the technique we use for fat rectangles does not even yield any finite approximation.
+Nevertheless, we devise a more sophisticated method, based on recursion, that allows us to guarantee a finite approximation: we show that it suffices to set $k=17\cdot 2^{n-3}$, and provide stronger bounds for small values of $n$.
 In particular, for $n=2$ we can set $k=3$, which is optimal.